stoqs/stoqs/doc/instructions/CONTRIBUTING.md

 4. Push the new branch to your fork on GitHub: `git push origin my_new_feature`

-5. Share your contribution with others by issuing a (pull request)[https://help.github.com/articles/using-pull-requests/]: Click Pull Request button on GitHub
+5. Share your contribution with others by issuing a [pull request](https://help.github.com/articles/using-pull-requests/): Click Pull Request button on GitHub

 #### Useful Commands